Student See Savannah

 "In a study published by the Savannah Historic Foundation, one of the most admired preservation groups in the country, more than 40 percent of 2,500 buildings inventoried in Savannah had architectural or historical significance.
 Most restoration has been accomplished by individuals – one building at a time.
 With the addition of the Savannah College of Art and Design in the late 1970s, historic preservation and restoration flourished."

-There are approximately eight prominent styles of architeture throughout our beautiful city including Greek and Revival, Georgian and Federal, to name a few .
-As we take your students through the many beautiful squares, they will see and learn about these styles, including the their history in Savannah.
+There are approximately eight prominent styles of architecture throughout our beautiful city, including Greek and Revival, Georgian, and Federal, to name a few.
+As we take your students through the many beautiful squares, they will see and learn about these styles, including their history in Savannah.
 Read more.

 Savannah History: